nd-nuclear-theory/mcscript-ncci/docs/examples/README.md

     Alternatively, you can run these scripts wiht the `examples` directory as the current working directory, by adding the `--here` argument to `qsubm`.

+  - The command line for `qsubm` given for each example below is a minimal command line, which undoubtely leaves off important parameters for submitting to the correct queue on your machine and/or selecting the correct parallel configuration on your machine.
+(For instance, if you just used these commands directly on a login node of a cluster, you would be running mfdn interactively on the login node, and possibly hogging the entire machine by using the maximum number of OpenMP threads available on that machine.)
+So first please make sure you are familiar with the principles of running jobs on your machine and of doing so properly with mcscript.

 Recommended examples: